usnistgov/OSCAL/docs/content/reference/datatypes.md

 | Image | &lt;img alt="*alt text*" src="*url*" title="*title text*"/&gt; | !\[*alt text*](*url* "*title text*")
 | Link | &lt;a *href*="*url*"&gt;*text*&lt;/a&gt; | \[*text*](*url*)

 Note: Markdown does not have an equivalent of the HTML &lt;i&gt; and &lt;b&gt; tags, which indicate italics and bold respectively.
-These concepts are mapped in OSCAL markup text to &lt;em&gt; and &lt;strong&gt; [common mark](https://spec.commonmark.org/0.29/#emphasis-and-strong-emphasis), which render equivalently in browsers, but do not have exactly the same semantics.
+These concepts are mapped in markup text to &lt;em&gt; and &lt;strong&gt; (see [common mark](https://spec.commonmark.org/0.29/#emphasis-and-strong-emphasis)), which render equivalently in browsers, but do not have exactly the same semantics.
 While this mapping is imperfect, it represents the common uses of these HTML tags.

 #### Parameter Insertion

 The OSCAL catalog, profile, and implementation layer models allow for control parameters to be defined and injected into prose text.

-Parameter injection is handled in OSCAL as follows using the <code>&lt;insert&gt;</code> tag, where you must provide its <code>type</code> and the identifier reference with <code>id-ref</code>:
+Reference injection is handled using the <code>&lt;insert&gt;</code> tag, where you must provide its <code>type</code> and the identifier reference with <code>id-ref</code>:

 ```html
 This implements <insert type="param" id-ref="pm-9_prm_1"/> as required to address organizational changes.